emaglio/trailblazer.github.io/guides/trailblazer/2.0/03-trailblazer-basic.md

           = f.submit(value: "Create Post")
 ```

-The first rule of cells gem is that for each cell class we need a template in the view folder which must have the same name so `cell/new.rb` --> `view/new.slim` otherwise you will have a `MissingTemplate Error`.
+First in first in cell we need to have for each cell class a template in the view folder which must have the same name of the cell class so `cell/new.rb` --> `view/new.slim` otherwise you will have a `MissingTemplate Error`.

-First in first we need to include all the helpers in order to present the different inputs for the form and the possible errors.
+All the helpers are necessary in order to present correctly the different inputs for the form and the possible errors.

-Then we can implement any method to pass data to the view, in this case `user_name` will pass either the email or the firstname of the User as author of the post.
+It's possible to implement any method where most of the logic should be instead of in the views, in this case `user_name` will pass either the email or the firstname to use as author in the post form (it's possible to create a User only with the email so this is used to make sure that we don't have `nil` as author).

 Ones User clicks on `Create Post` the `create` method in `blog_posts_controller` will be called:

 {{ "app/controllers/blog_posts_controller.rb:create:../trailblazer-guides:operation-03" | tsnippet }}

+This will run `BlogPost::Create` and in case of a success `result` a flash message might be shown and we would redirect to the `rooth_path`, otherwise the same `BlogPost::Cell::New` will be rendered because something went wrong in the `create` operation:

+{{ "app/concepts/blog_post/operation/create.rb:createop:../trailblazer-guides:operation-03" | tsnippet }}

+With the first step we introduce the concept of [Nested Operations](http://trailblazer.to/gems/operation/2.0/api.html#nested), this basically add all the `BlogPost::New` steps in the current operation, which means that with one step we check if a user is still signed in, create a new model and build the contract.
+In case all the steps in the Nested operation return true, `Contract::Validate` is finally called and here it's where most of the time *things can go wrong*.
+Basically if the validations implemented in the contract are not sutisfied the pipeflow will move to failure pipe and all the next steps won't be exucuted (if a `failure` step has not been implemented) and the operation will return failure result which means rendering the `Cell::New` and showing the errors.
+Let's have a look to a test to understand this better:

+{{ "test/concepts/blog_post/operation/operation_test.rb:validation:../trailblazer-guides:operation-03" | tsnippet }}

+Keeping in mind that the first argument when we call, `.()`, an operation is **always** `params` we inject `"current_user"`to make sure that the nested `BlogPost::New` will return true so the contract can be validated which means elaborate `params`.
+When the hash params is empty, the operation will return false and all the errors depending on the validations.
+Just to make it more clear there is another test where `body` is correct therefore the errors for `body` are not shown.

+If the User is *kind* enough to fill in all the inputs as requested the operation can finally call `Contract::Persist` which basically copy the data from the `contract` to the `model` and then call `model.save` which means **we have just created a new post**.
+We are not actually sure about this until we are tesing it:

+{{ "test/concepts/blog_post/operation/operation_test.rb:create:../trailblazer-guides:operation-03" | tsnippet }}

+Passing `current_user` and the hash `params` correctly we expect that the operation will execute successfully, that the title in the model is correct, that we have one `BlogPost` in the database and we should also test that a notification has been sent.